raymon-02/url-shortening/README.md

 where _<short_url>_ &#8722; one of short urls generated at previous step

-### Further improvements
+### Further possible improvements
 ##### Strict improvements:
 * Data storage under Hazelcast
 * id-service must free IDs not in use
 * Run services with tune memory
-* Start some services must depend on other ones
+* Start up of some service must depend on other ones

 ##### Optional improvements:
 * Integration tests